AAJTechnologies/nibirumobile/README.md

-Nibiru Mobile is a framework for developing portable mobile applications created at Oxen.
+Nibiru Mobile is a framework for developing portable mobile applications.
+It was originally created at Oxen and is currently developed and improved by AAJ Technologies.

 You can use it in order to create portable HTML-based (GWT) application and/or native Android/iOS applications reusing most of the code.